One to One Mentoring

 The In-School mentoring program requires a weekly visit of one hour for the duration of the school year.
 Matches do not meet over the summer break or during other school holidays.

 A challenge that many Oxford County 2SLGBTQ+ children and youth face is finding a mentor to help guide them along their journey.
 Big Brothers Big Sisters in Oxford County is proud to offer the PRISM program (Pride, Respect, Identity, Safety and Mentoring), entirely designed to connect 2SLGBTQ+ children and youth with 2SLGBTQ+ adults.
 The children and youth can foster an authentic bond with an 2SLGBTQ+ identifying adult.
 The relationship will provide a child or youth with a safe place to explore their identities, create an empowering relationship with a mentor and connect to the 2SLGBTQ+ community in Oxford County.

 Go Girls!
 Healthy Bodies, Healthy Minds!

-Go Girls! is a group mentoring program for self-identifying girls ages 11-14 that focuses on physical activity, balanced eating and self-esteem.
+Go Girls! is a group mentoring program for self-identifying females ages 11-14 that focuses on physical activity, balanced eating and self-esteem.
 The single, most important goal of the program is to positively shape the lives of young people by helping them build a positive self-image – setting them on a path to reach their full potential in life.

 The Go Girls! program consists of seven mentoring sessions, held over a 7-10 week period, within school facilities.
 Each session is loosely structured around four themes: physical activity, healthy eating, self-esteem, and communication skills.

 Game On!
 Eat Smart, Play Smart!

-Game On! is a group mentoring program for providing self-identifying boys and young men with information and support to make informed choices about a range of healthy lifestyle practices.
+Game On! is a group mentoring program for providing self-identifying males ages 11-14 with information and support to make informed choices about a range of healthy lifestyle practices.
 Through non-traditional physical activities, complemented with healthy eating support, participants are engaged in life skills, communication, and emotional health discussions designed to engage participants in the pursuit of life-long healthy lifestyles.

 Game On! includes seven 75-minute core sessions.
 There are also four extension modules that capture potential issues and topics specific to various locales and the interests of the mentors and participants.